The world's first comprehensive collection of Gibson Vintage J-200s is now on sale!

 - The neck is neither too thick nor too thin, with a shape that fits comfortably in the hand.

-- String height at 12th fret: 6th string side 2.5mm, 1st string side 2.0mm
+- String action at the 12th fret: 2.5mm on the 6th string, 2.0mm on the 1st string

-- Frets replaced
+- Frets have been replaced

 [Mail-Order Assurance Service]

-*The customer is responsible for the round-trip shipping costs.
+*You are responsible for round-trip shipping costs.

 February 25, 2026